guidobouman/thesis/Documents/Thesis/Thesis.markdown

 ##### Roundup
 Calculations are for computers, making connections and conclusions is for humans, said the human.

-Unity between humans and computers.
-Computers are expandable, humans are not.
-Computers are strong in storing data, humans tend to forget.
-Humans on the other hand can very quickly associate data where computer can only try to associate data through human written algorithms.

-Brute forcing, calculating all possible outcomes and trying them one by on.
-Distributed computing, linking processing power.
-Folding at home, Dutch power cows

 A conclusion you can draw from this is that computer is meant for linear tasks, where humans are way better at doing the non linear tasks.

-// TODO
-federated data exchange > plug in federated data

- - A web of brains
- - Collective data
- - Knowledge is given, no need to memorise trivial facts
- - Creating relations as future of learning
 -->

 ## Vision
 Now that we looked at possible optimisations for the communication chain we would like to share our future vision with these possibilities.

-<iframe src='http://embed.verite.co/timeline/?source=0Aka4DvTeP82GdFpWcjlVOEJWU1YxUFBtRkN6OF9SSnc&font=Georgia-Helvetica&maptype=toner&lang=en&height=650' width='100%' height='650' frameborder='0'></iframe>

 ### Stage one: Optimisations